Skip to content

 This project teaches children about the causes, events and consequences of the First and Second World Wars, the influence of new inventions on warfare, how life in Great Britain was affected and the legacy of the wars in the post-war period.

-Circulatory System - Science
+Science - Circulatory System

 This project teaches children about the transport role of the human circulatory system, its main parts and primary functions.
 They learn about healthy lifestyle choices and the effects of harmful substances on the body